MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Hardware and low-level debugging and optimizations
 --------------------------------------------------

 This section provides insights into the main spots to check regarding the low-level and the hardware.

+Please see the VEE Porting Guide :ref:`Graphical User Interface<pack_gui>` documentation for more information about the UI port.

 At project level
 ~~~~~~~~~~~~~~~~